CogentRoleplayCommunity/FogentRoleplay/Items/UniqueWeapons/Echo/Echo.md

 # Echo

+## Desc

 "What is a myth?
 An echo of the past in the future.
-I can hear it dear sister, can’t you…" - Lord Maxwell Reddington
+I can hear it dear sister, can't you…" - Lord Maxwell Reddington

 The superior arming sword of Lord Maxwell Reddington, taken from the crypt underneath Castle Tearstone in a long forgotten cache by Dipper Despereaux.